NadiaBlostein/Project-Prep-Series-02-Data-Preparation/README.md

 # Project-Prep-Series-02-Data-Preparation
-Data preparation is a critical prerequisite to any downstream analysis, especially within the context of machine learning applications.
+Data preparation is a critical prerequisite to any data analysis, including various machine learning applications.
 The purpose of the following workshop is to familiarize students with some data preprocessing basics in Python 3+, using .csv and .png files.

 Part 1 will focus on .csv data preparation and we will be walking through the `CSV_preparation.ipynb` notebook.
 This notebook contains a mini assignment, the answers of which can be found in `CSV_preparation_Mini_Assignment_Answers.ipynb`.